Glossary

 Nada yoga (Nāda yoga) Yoga of sound.
 Primarily using inner sounds as meditation objects.

-Nadi (Nāḍī) Literally “river”, “tube” or “pipe”.
+Nadi (Nāḍī) (f.)
+Literally “river”, “tube” or “pipe”.
 These are subtle nerves, or channels which run throughout the subtle body, carrying prana.
 They are also formed of prana.
 These channels expand as we purify the body, becoming capable of carrying more and more energy.

 Nadi Shodhana (Nāḍiśodhana) Literally “the purification of the nadis”.
 A pranayama practice where breath is drawn in through one nostril at a time.
 Also sometimes called Alternate Nostril Breathing or Anuloma viloma.